TCC Staff Team

 Lucy Allin, youth and community organiser (job-share)

 Lucy joined TCC in November 2018.
 She previously worked in Scotland at Fife Council, Midlothian Young People's Advice Service (MYPAS) and the Airplay Youth Support Project.
-Since moving back to Wrexham Lucy has been working for the British Red Cross.
-Last year she completed a Postgraduate Diploma in Youth Work and Community Development with De Montfort University.
-Lucy is a Welsh learner.
+After moving back to North Wales, Lucy worked for the British Red Cross, whilst completing a Postgraduate Diploma in Youth Work and Community Development with De Montfort University.
+Lucy is learning Welsh.

 Chloe Gallagher, youth and community organiser (job-share)

 Chloe job shares with Lucy as youth and community organiser.
 You can get in touch with Chloe about our work with young people or if you have any concerns about safeguarding.

 Chloe joined TCC in May 2016, as a youth and community organiser.
 Working with young leaders, Chloe is there to support young people from TCC member groups to identify issues, deliver training and run effective campaigns to influence change within our communities.